40 Clever Ways to Repurpose Old Kitchen Items

 Two Heart Shaped Succulent Magnets on metallic background

-I found a bunch of gingerbread cookie cutters at my local Fleatique but you also buy them here (on Etsy).
+I found a bunch of gingerbread cookie cutters at my local flea market, but you can also buy them here (on Etsy).

-To make this candle holder you’ll need about five cookie cutters, paint them if you like, then simply string wire ribbon through the handles and tie them around a glass vase!
+To make this candle holder, you’ll need about five cookie cutters.
+Paint them if you like, then string wire ribbon through the handles and tie them around a glass vase!

 Photo of a tall glass container with five gingerbread man cookie cutters tied around it with a red and white ribbon and a candle in the center.